Comodule/comodule-sdk-ios/README.md

 	)
 ```

-Or set the state directly if there is areference to it:
+Or set the state directly if there is a reference to it:
 ```swift
 Comodule
 	.setProperty(